Cloud Computing Statistics (How Many Companies Use Cloud Computing?)

 5. Cloud computing can be up to 40x more cost-effective than an in-house IT system

-It’s no wonder why more and more companies and organizations globally are switching to cloud computing.
-If it means being forty times more cost-efficient, why wait, right?
+It’s no wonder that more companies and organizations globally are switching to cloud computing.
+If it means being forty times more cost-efficient, why wait?

 Still, there are multiple reasons why some applications don’t opt for a public cloud (see below).